gradle/gradle/design-docs/unified-configuration-and-task-model.md

 These should be refactored to use model rules instead.
 These will probably require some DSL and rules support.

 - Remove all usages of `ModelRegistry` outside the rules infrastructure.
-- Document the model rule DSL.

 ### Open issues

-- Don't close the task container of a project until after all projects that need to be configured have been configured.
-Need to expose model closing time in the profile report.
 - Add `ModelRules.register()` overload that is given an implementation class and takes care of instantiation and dependency injection.
 - Replace `ModelRules.register()` method that takes a `Factory` and instead takes a rule that is inspected for its dependencies and return type.